 The Riverine Recovery Project is constructing environmental regulators to manage a number of wetlands between Mannum and Murtho.
-Construction is expected to be completed around June 2019.
+Construction has finished at a number of these sites with the remaining wetlands due for completion in the coming months.

 SA RIVERLAND FLOODPLAINS INTEGRATED INFRASTRUCTURE PROGRAM CONSTRUCTION WORKS Katarapko